Biden administration launching operation to help relocate Afghans who helped United States – KION546

 By Jennifer Hansler, CNN

-The Biden administration is launching “Operation Allies Refuge,” an effort to relocate thousands of Afghans who helped the United States throughout its nearly two-decade military campaign in Afghanistan.
+The Biden administration is launching “Operation Allies Refuge,” an effort to relocate thousands of Afghan interpreters and translators who worked for the United States throughout its nearly two-decade military campaign in Afghanistan and now fear for their safety.

-Flights for Afghan special immigrant visa (SIV) applicants “who are already in the pipeline will begin in the last week of July,” according to a senior administration official and an administration announcement shared with CNN.
+Flights for Afghan special immigrant visa (SIV) applicants “who are already in the pipeline will begin in the last week of July,” according to a senior administration official.

+“At President Biden’s direction, the United States is launching Operation Allies Refuge to support relocation flights for interested and eligible Afghan nationals and their families who have supported the United States and our partners in Afghanistan and are in the SIV application pipeline,” the official said.

 The administration said it would not have additional details about the timing or destination of the flights for operational security.
 News of the operation was first reported by Reuters.

 Amb.
-Tracey Jacobson, who left the State Department in September 2017 and served as US ambassador to Tajikistan, Turkmenistan and Kosovo, “is leading the State Department Coordination Unit that will deliver on the President’s commitment under Operation Allies Refuge,” senior administration official said, noting the task force will include representatives from the Defense Department and Department of Homeland Security.
+Tracey Jacobson, who served as US ambassador to Tajikistan, Turkmenistan, and Kosovo, “is leading the State Department Coordination Unit that will deliver on the President’s commitment under Operation Allies Refuge,” the senior administration official said, noting the task force will include representatives from the Defense Department and Department of Homeland Security.

 Russ Travers, a senior adviser at the National Security Council, will coordinate the interagency policy process on the operation.